ElpadoCan/SpotMAX/spotmax/docs/source/misc/install.rst

         pip install "git+https://github.com/ElpadoCan/spotMAX.git"

     This tells pip to install spotMAX directly from the GitHub repo.

+9.  **Install the GUI libraries**:

+    If you plan to use the spotMAX GUI and you never used Cell-ACDC before, run the command ``acdc``.
+Remember to **always activate** the ``acdc`` environment with the command ``conda activate acdc`` every time you open a new terminal before starting Cell-ACDC.

+    The first time you run Cell-ACDC you will be guided through the automatic installation of the GUI libraries.
+Simply answer ``y`` in the terminal when asked.

+    At the end you might have to re-start Cell-ACDC.

 Updating to the latest version of spotMAX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~